New house building: quality report

 Accuracy

 The figures provided by local authorities and the NHBC are from records kept for building control purposes.
 RSLs are increasingly making use of design/build procurement, where the contractor is responsible for obtaining all building consents.
 It is sometimes difficult for the building control officers who record the data to identify whether a dwelling is being built for an RSL or for a private developer, which may lead to an under-count of RSL dwellings and an over-count for the private sector dwellings.
 For this reason, tenure breakdowns should be treated with caution.
-Whist our resources have been challenged in recent years by the pandemic, we are continuing to explore how we can improve quality assurance of new house building data.
-We intend to publish an update on this work in 2024.
+We are continuing to explore how we can improve the quality assurance of new house building data as part of wider work assessing the feasibility of using administrative data to estimate dwelling stock.
+We plan on publishing an update on this work later in 2024.

 Revisions